ohleck/gnuradio-gfsk-codec/README.md

 -d determines the device used ("rtl_sdr = 0" for RTL-SDR and FunCUBE dongle and "uhd=0" for Ettus USRP)

--s determines the sample rate (minimal and maximal values to be verified for each SDR)
+-s determines the sampling rate (minimal and maximal values to be verified for each SDR)

 -f determines the central frequency